 The need for secondary school places is based on the local population of secondary age children.
 The forecasts incorporate the numbers of children in local primary schools and factors in the historic patterns of students joining secondary schools from outside the local area.
-Epsom & Ewell is a net importer of secondary age pupils, because more pupils attend secondary schools in the borough than there are on roll at the borough's primary schools.
-The graph below estimates the number of pupils who will require a secondary school place in Epsom & Ewell from 2016-2021.
+Epsom & Ewell is a net importer of secondary age pupils, meaning that more pupils attend secondary schools in the borough than there are on roll at the borough's primary schools.
+The graph below estimates the number of pupils who will require a secondary school place in Epsom & Ewell from 2017-2026.

-According to the numbers on roll the number of pupils entering Year 7 declined to a low point in 2012/13.
-However 2014/15 saw the beginning of ,what is expected to be, an overall rising trend for the forthcoming decade as the larger cohorts from primary schools transfer into the secondary sector.
+According to the numbers on roll, the number of pupils entering Year 7 declined to a low point in 2012/13.
+However 2014/15 saw the beginning of what is expected to be an overall rising trend for the forthcoming decade as the larger cohorts from primary schools transfer into the secondary sector.

-Additional provision will be needed from 2018, with potentially 2 forms of entry required by 2022.
-Discussions have taken place with local schools to determine the most appropriate way to provide these required places and it is likely that Epsom and Ewell High School will expand to meet the demand.
+Additional provision will be needed from 2019, with potentially 5 forms of entry required by 2022.
+Discussions with local schools to determine the most appropriate way to provide these required places are ongoing.

-In 2015 it was forecast that there would be 853 children on roll in Epsom and Ewell secondary schools in Year 7.
-The school census from October 2015 showed that there were actually 908 children on roll, giving an under-estimation of 6%.
-By using latent capacity existing in secondary schools in the borough, Surrey County Council were able to offer all students a place who required one.
+How accurate were our secondary numbers?
+In 2016, it was forecast that there would be 941 children on roll in Epsom and Ewell secondary schools in Year 7.
+The school census from October 2016 showed that there were actually 899 children on roll, giving an over-estimation of 4%.